Best Games With SLI Support

 We can but, considering more recent technological advances, there’s no need to do so.
 Having been outperformed by NVLink, SLI was quickly considered an obsolete technology.
 NVLink functions far more efficiently and aims to correct the mistakes made by SLI and, for the most part, it succeeds.

-NVLink significantly improved upon SLI’s master-slave concept by instead using mesh networking, which allowed every GPU in the setup to function properly on its own as an equal contributor to the overall processing.
+NVLink significantly enhanced SLI’s master-slave concept by instead using mesh networking, which allowed every GPU in the configuration to function effectively on its own as an equal contributor to the overall processing.

-It also introduced NVLink Bridge, which substantially outperformed the SLI bridge.
-This all means that NVLink is currently a far superior option if you’re looking to link up two GPUs.
+It also introduced NVLink Bridge, which significantly outperformed the SLI bridge.
+This all means that NVLink is presently a far superior option if you’re looking to link up two GPUs.

-In fact, purchasing a second GPU will likely be a waste of both time and money.
+In fact, acquiring a second GPU will likely be a waste of both time and assets.

 Best Games With SLI Support

-There are numerous games that technically support SLI.
-Almost any AAA title released in the past decade will probably slap on the SLI support label.
-However, there are several issues that have arisen with some of these titles.
+There are numerous games that officially support SLI.
+Almost any AAA title released in the past decade will likely slap on the SLI support label.
+However, there are several problems that have emerged with some of these titles.

 We need to explain that this is not a list of the top SLI-supported games.
-Instead, it’s a list of games that use the added resources effectively and scale well.
+Instead, it’s a list of games that use the additional resources efficiently and scale impressively.

 Grand Theft Auto V